jorydotcom/learn.jquery.com/page/events/handling-events.md

 });
 ```

-### Connecting Events to Run Only Once
+## Connecting Events to Run Only Once

-Sometimes you need a particular handler to run only once — after that, you may
-want no handler to run, or you may want a different handler to run.  jQuery
-provides the `.one()` method for this purpose.
+Sometimes you need a particular handler to run only once &#8212; after that, you may want no handler to run, or you may want a different handler to run. jQuery provides the `.one()` method for this purpose:

 ```
 // Switching handlers using the `.one()` method